hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 If you are not sure whether to use explicit plan hinting, don't.

 Sometimes, you might boost query performance by tweaks that make no apparent sense.
 Let's see how I made a query almost two hundred times slower by removing an unnecessary join.
-(Unfortunately, I was not able to reproduce this with toy data, so I will use a real example.
+(Unfortunately, I was not able to reproduce this with toy data, so I will use a real example).

 The query extracts the first content block of articles published on the website and it looked like this:
 ```sql
 select e2.id,